GiuliaDAngelo/foveated-vision/README.md

 ## Installation
-Have a look at reuirements.txt file to see the dependencies.
+Have a look at the [requirements.txt](https://github.com/GiuliaDAngelo/foveated-vision/blob/main/requirements.txt) file to see the dependencies.

 ### Features:
 - **Foveated Receptive Fields**: These fields allow for a more detailed visual representation at the center (fovea), while progressively coarser representation occurs as you move towards the periphery.
 This mimics the behavior of the human visual system.